fedragon/sublime-scalafmt/README.md

 ## Caveats

-Early stages of development, only tested on OSX El Capitan / macOS Sierra.
+Only developed and tested on macOS.